 Only 2022 EGU members will be able to submit an abstract as first author.
 Please renew your EGU membership directly through the abstract submission form or in advance of the abstract submission through the EGU membership form.
 In the latter case, please ensure to use identical user accounts for the membership application as well as for the abstract submission.
 EGU members get a substantial reduction on the registration fee to the General Assembly.
 Should you submit an abstract as co-author and your first author has not yet become a 2022 EGU member, you will not be able to acquire the membership for your colleague.
 In such cases, they should become EGU member themselves before you proceed with the abstract submission.

 - An APC of €45 gross must be paid for each abstract submission.

-- APCs can only be paid by credit card.
+- APCs can only be paid by credit card or PayPal.
 You will be asked to provide your invoice details since a proper invoice and payment receipt will be sent by email.
 Please note that most probably, this invoice is meant to be an institutional invoice addressed to your institute rather than to you personally.
 The submission form therefore has institutional invoice as default, but this could be changed to personal invoice, if applicable.
 If your institution is based in an EU country, you are requested to provide a VAT identification number.
 This VAT ID can normally be found in the imprint of your institution's website.
 Please carefully check your provided invoice address to avoid later changes.